KIZI/InBeat/doc/tutorial-external.md

 ## Example of usage in MyMediaLite

-The export can be used in [MyMediaLite](http://www.mymedialite.net/).
+This section shows how InBeat can be used in conjunction with [MyMediaLite](http://www.mymedialite.net/).

-For the [item prediction](http://www.mymedialite.net/documentation/item_prediction.html) task, the CSV output of InBeat should be tarnsformed to the supported format (e.g [postitive only feedback file](http://www.mymedialite.net/documentation/implicit_feedback_files.html)).
+For the [item prediction](http://www.mymedialite.net/documentation/item_prediction.html) task, the CSV output of InBeat should be transformed to the supported format (e.g [positive only feedback file](http://www.mymedialite.net/documentation/implicit_feedback_files.html)).
 The minimal requirement is to provide two columns: userId and objectId.

-For tranformation can be used for example the folloewing simple python script
+For transformation can be performed with the following simple python script

 ```python
 import pandas